Home > Fire Safety > “It is Important that We Use the Right Hardware for Our Own Security & Safety”

 Shiju Bhaskaran, Turner Project Management India Pvt.
 Ltd.

 Please mention a few important hardware that goes on the doors and windows?

-Mortice or cylinder lock, lever handle or pull handle or knob, surface mounted or concealed door closer, card reader, eye viewer, electromagnetic door holder, flush bolt, panic bar, floor stops, hinges, glass hardware patch fittings are some of the hardware commonly used in doors and windows.
+Mortice or cylinder locks, lever handles or pull handles or knobs, surface mounted or concealed door closer, card readers, eye viewers, electromagnetic door holders, flush bolts, panic bars, floor stops, hinges, and glass hardware patch fittings are some of the hardware commonly used in doors and windows.